adm1nKirill/Animals_2/googletest-master/googlemock/docs/cook_book.md

 ```

 As you may have guessed, when there are more than one `ON_CALL()` statements,
 the newer ones in the order take precedence over the older ones.
-In other words,
+In OTHER words,
 the **last** one that matches the function arguments will be used.
 This matching
 order allows you to set up the common behavior in a mock object's constructor or
 the test fixture's set-up phase and specialize the mock's behavior later.